Afffan16/football-virtual-waiting-room/docs/15-final-solution.md

 - Event management
 - Monitoring and observability

+Every one of these traces back to a functional requirement in [`02-requirements-analysis.md`](02-requirements-analysis.md) and a specific access pattern in [`03-access-patterns.md`](03-access-patterns.md) — nothing here was built speculatively.

 ---

-# Architecture
+## Architecture

-Core AWS services:

-- Amazon API Gateway
-- AWS Lambda
-- Amazon DynamoDB
-- DynamoDB Streams
-- Amazon CloudWatch
-- AWS IAM

-Optional future integrations:

-- Amazon EventBridge
-- Amazon ElastiCache
-- Global Tables
+**Core AWS services:** Amazon API Gateway · AWS Lambda · Amazon DynamoDB · DynamoDB Streams · Amazon CloudWatch · AWS IAM.

+**Optional future integrations:** Amazon EventBridge · Amazon ElastiCache · Global Tables.

+Full request flows, component responsibilities, and diagrams: [`07-system-architecture.md`](07-system-architecture.md).

 ---

-# DynamoDB Design
+## DynamoDB Design

-The database follows a Single Table Design.
+The database follows a Single Table Design with six entity types: Event, User, Queue Entry, Session, Admission Token, and Statistics.

-Entity types include:

-- Event
-- User
-- Queue Entry
-- Session
-- Admission Token
-- Statistics

-The design satisfies all identified access patterns without requiring table scans.
+The design satisfies every access pattern identified in [`03-access-patterns.md`](03-access-patterns.md) without a single table scan — the physical schema is in [`05-table-schema.md`](05-table-schema.md), and the supporting GSIs are in [`06-index-design.md`](06-index-design.md).

 ---

-# Key Features
+## Key Features

 - Query-first data model
 - Conditional writes
 - Automatic TTL cleanup
 - Minimal GSIs
 - Immutable queue positions
-- Serverless architecture
+- Serverless architecture, end to end
 - Infrastructure as Code

+Each of these is covered in depth in [`14-optimization.md`](14-optimization.md), including why it was chosen over the alternatives.

 ---

-# API Summary
+## API Summary

-The REST API provides endpoints for:

-- Join Queue
-- Queue Status
-- Leave Queue
-- Validate Token
-- Event Lookup
-- Queue Statistics
-- Administrative Admission

-Each endpoint maps directly to optimized DynamoDB operations.
+The REST API covers: join queue, queue status, leave queue, validate token, event lookup, queue statistics, and administrative admission.
+Each endpoint maps directly to an optimized DynamoDB operation — full contracts, request/response shapes, and error handling in [`08-api-design.md`](08-api-design.md).

 ---

-# Testing
+## Testing

-The solution includes:

-- Unit tests
-- Integration tests
-- API tests
-- Load tests
-- Failure testing
-- Security validation

-Performance targets and acceptance criteria are documented separately.
+The solution includes unit tests, integration tests, API tests, load tests, failure testing, and security validation.
+Performance targets and acceptance criteria are documented in [`11-testing-plan.md`](11-testing-plan.md), with load testing results specifically in [`12-load-testing.md`](12-load-testing.md).

 ---

-# Scalability
+## Scalability

-The architecture supports:

-- Automatic Lambda scaling
-- DynamoDB On-Demand capacity
-- Multiple concurrent events
-- High request throughput

-Future enhancements such as write sharding and WebSocket updates are documented for production-scale deployments.
+The architecture supports automatic Lambda scaling, DynamoDB On-Demand capacity, multiple concurrent events, and high request throughput out of the box.
+Future enhancements for production scale — write sharding, push-based updates over polling, distributed admission workers — are documented in [`14-optimization.md#scalability-considerations`](14-optimization.md#scalability-considerations).

 ---

-# Security

-Security measures include:
+## Security

-- HTTPS
+- HTTPS everywhere
 - IAM least privilege
 - Authentication
 - Authorization
-- Token expiration
+- Token expiration strictly enforced
 - Encryption at rest
 - Encryption in transit

 ---

-# Deployment
+## Deployment

-Deployment is automated using AWS SAM and CloudFormation.

-No manual infrastructure provisioning is required.
+Deployment is fully automated through AWS SAM and CloudFormation — no manual infrastructure provisioning anywhere in the process.
+See [`10-step-by-step-build.md`](10-step-by-step-build.md) for how the stack was actually built and deployed, step by step.

 ---

-# Deliverables
+## Deliverables

-The completed project includes:

-- Infrastructure as Code
+- Infrastructure as Code (`template.yaml`)
-- Source code
+- Source code (`src/`)
-- Documentation
+- Full documentation set (`docs/00`–`docs/15`)
-- Test suite
+- Test suite (`tests/`)
-- Load testing scripts
+- Load testing scripts (`tests/load/`, `scripts/`)
 - Deployment guide

+For the current, authoritative status of each of these, see [`00-project-status.md`](00-project-status.md).

 ---

-# Conclusion
+## Conclusion

-This project demonstrates modern serverless application design using AWS managed services and DynamoDB best practices.

-The solution balances simplicity, scalability, and maintainability while remaining aligned with the objectives of the AWS Builder Center DynamoDB challenge.
+This project demonstrates modern serverless application design using AWS managed services and DynamoDB best practices, built specifically for the AWS Builder Center DynamoDB Data Modeling Challenge.
+It balances simplicity, scalability, and maintainability while staying true to that challenge's original objectives, laid out back in [`01-challenge-details.md`](01-challenge-details.md).

-It also provides a foundation that can evolve into a production-grade virtual waiting room through incremental enhancements such as write sharding, push-based notifications, and multi-region deployments.
+It's also built as a genuine foundation, not just a submission — one that can grow into a production-grade virtual waiting room through the incremental enhancements already scoped out in [`14-optimization.md`](14-optimization.md): write sharding, push-based notifications, and multi-region deployment.